 These implementations are typically published in the Device Family Pack (DFP) of a family or series of related microcontrollers under the CMSIS-Driver component class.
-A DFP might contain further device-specific interfaces in the Device component class, such as memory bus, General Purpose Input/Output (GPIO), or Direct Memory Access (DMA), in addition to the set of standard peripheral drivers covered by the specification.
+A DFP might contain further device-specific interfaces in the Device component class.
+In addition to the set of standard peripheral drivers covered by the specification, a DFP might contain the following interfaces: